A method to assess trustworthiness of machine coding at scale: Evaluating a trained model

 \subsection{Evidence and Examples}

-We examine the features (individual words, $x_i$) of these two trained models (one for the CR code and one for the L code) along with their associated odds ratios.
-In Tables \ref{tab:CR_main} and \ref{tab:PLO} we show the words with the highest and lowest odds ratios for the trained model for each coding scheme, which we compare to the inclusion and exclusion criteria in the associated coding schemes (described in Sec.~\ref{Sec:methods}).
+We examine the features (individual words, $x_i$) of our two trained models (one for the CR code and one for the L code) along with their associated coefficients, $\kappa_i$.
+In Tables \ref{tab:CR_main} and \ref{tab:PLO} we show the words with the highest and lowest coefficients for the trained model for each coding scheme, which we compare to the inclusion and exclusion criteria in the associated coding schemes (described in Sec.~\ref{Sec:methods}).

-For the CR code (Table~\ref{tab:CR_main}), the words with the highest odds ratios are all either represented in the inclusion criteria or are close synonyms of words in the inclusion criteria (for example, a ``lot'' is close to ``multiple'', ``similar'' is close to ``consistent'').
-Three of the twelve inclusion criteria (1, 7, and 8) are not represented in the list of high odds ratios.
+For the CR code (Table~\ref{tab:CR_main}), the words with the highest coefficients are all either represented in the inclusion criteria or are close synonyms of words in the inclusion criteria of the human-generated coding scheme (for example, a ``lot'' is close to ``multiple'', ``similar'' is close to ``consistent'').
+Three of the twelve coding scheme inclusion criteria (1, 7, and 8) are not represented in the list of high coefficients.
 These three inclusion criteria are less common in the data and may be missed by machine coding.
-Looking at the distribution of odds ratios, the trained model relies more on high odds ratio words compared to low odds ratio words, which supports the way human coders relied more on inclusion, rather than exclusion, criteria when coding for CR.
+Looking at the distribution of coefficients, the trained model relies more on positive coefficient words compared to negative coefficient words (the magnitude of the positive coefficients are much larger than the magnitude of the negative coefficients), which supports the way human coders relied more on inclusion, rather than exclusion, criteria when coding for CR.

-For the L code (Table~\ref{tab:PLO}), we see many more words with low odds ratios (less than 0.5) than we saw for the CR code.
-All exclusion criteria are represented by the words with low odds ratios.
+For the L code (Table~\ref{tab:PLO}), the magnitudes of the negative coefficient words are much larger than we saw for the CR code.
+All exclusion criteria from the human-generated coding scheme are also represented by the words with low coefficients.
 This result again matches the human coding scheme, which relies almost exclusively on exclusion criteria, rather than inclusion criteria.
-It is possible that less common examples of ``vaguely worded answers'' or ``physical mechanisms that are not varying between experimental trials'' are not captured by the low odds ratio words.
-Still, all the examples explicitly listed in the coding scheme (e.g. gravity) are present in the low odds ratio words.
+Based on the list of words, two of the exclusion criteria (``vaguely worded answers'' and ``physical mechanisms that are not varying between experimental trials'') are not obviously captured by the algorithm.
+These criteria, however, by definition do not have defining words, and all the examples explicitly listed in these exclusion criteria (e.g. gravity) are present in the low coefficient words.